OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 ![Best Bid/Ask Changes for Conductive Polymer](img/ex13_cell7.PNG)

 The plot shows an obvious gap of about two hours at mid day.
 Also, there appear to be clusters of trades and certain times of day.
-One way to better understand clustering effects is to resample the data and count the number of bid/ask changes in each re-sampled interval.
+One way to better understand clustering effects is to re-sample the data and count the number of bid/ask changes in each re-sampled interval.
 This is also a way to determine the most active times of day for a given asset.
 The next cell computes cluster size for three different re-sampling frequencies:

 ![Change Clusters for Conductive Polymer at 60, 30 and 15 minutes](img/ex13_cell8.PNG)